Hypercontext/linkifyjs/docs/linkify-react.md

 ### Events

-You can add events handlers to the discovered links by passing them in the `options.attributes` object.
-Define event listeners same way you would for a regular React element:
+You can add events handlers to the discovered links by specifying them in the `options.attributes` object.
+Define event listeners in the same way you would for a regular React element:

 ```jsx
 let linkProps = {